mikeshulman/narya/README.md

 ```
 Note that matching against a let-bound variable is equivalent to matching against its value, so it falls under this category.

-In general, this sort of match is more like the `match` of Coq and dialects of ML.
-However, unlike in those languages, it can still only appear as a node in a case tree, thus only at top-level of a definition or inside abstractions, let-bindings, tuples, other matches, and comatches (see below).

 The fact that this kind of match uses the same syntax as the previous one means that if you intend to do a variable match, as above, but the conditions on the match variable and its indices are not satisfied, then Narya will fall back to trying this kind of match.
 You will then probably get an error message due to the fact that the goal type didn't get refined in the branches the way you were expecting it to.
 Narya tries to help you find bugs of this sort by emitting a hint when that sort of fallback happens.
 If you really did mean to write a non-dependent match, you can silence the hint by writing `match M return _ ↦ _` (see the next sort of match, below).

 A variable match can only check, but a non-dependent match can also synthesize.
 This requires the body of the *first* branch to synthesize a type that does not depend on any of its pattern variables; then the other branches are checked against that same type, and it is the type synthesized by the whole match statement.
 Writing a match that could have been a variable match but in a synthesizing context will also cause an automatic fallback to non-dependent matching, with a hint emitted.